Canada is one of the most popular travel destinations in North America, attracting millions of international visitors every year.

 Canada offers several reliable options for mobile internet.

-Local SIM cards are available across airports and cities, but they can be relatively expensive compared to other countries.
+Local SIM cards are available across airports and cities, but they can be relatively expensive compared to many other countries.

 Many travelers prefer installing an eSIM before traveling so they can connect to mobile internet immediately after landing.